BornToBeRoot/NETworkManager/docs/Documentation/01_Application/15_SNMP.md

 {: .note}
 Only available when using [version `3`](#version) and [security `AuthNoPriv` or `AuthPriv`](#security).

+{: .warning }
+The profile file should be encrypted when storing sensitive information like passwords.
+See [FAQ > Profile encryption](NETworkManager/FAQ#profile-encryption) for more details.

 ### Priv

 Privacy for the SNMP `v3` request.